camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 </p>
 </details>

-4. **Customize the Cluster Setup:**
+4. **Customize the cluster setup:**

    The module offers various input options that allow you to further customize the cluster configuration.
 For a comprehensive list of available options and detailed usage instructions, please refer to the [EKS module documentation](https://github.com/camunda/camunda-tf-eks-module/blob/2.6.0/modules/eks-cluster/README.md).

-### PostgreSQL Module Setup
+### PostgreSQL module setup

 :::info Optional module

 If you don't want to use this module, you can skip this section.
 However, please note that you may need to adjust the following instructions to remove references to this module.

-If you choose not to use this module, you'll need to either provide a managed PostgreSQL service or use the internal deployment in Kubernetes.
+If you choose not to use this module, you'll need to either provide a managed PostgreSQL service or use the internal deployment by the Camunda Helm chart in Kubernetes.

 :::